Create a Student-Friendly Blog Post Template for Structured and Engaging Content

 Step 7: Duplicate the Template for Each Blog Post

-After finalizing your blog post template, you can duplicate it for each new blog post.
-This ensures that students always start with a structured framework, letting them focus on content development rather than formatting.
+After finalizing your blog post template, duplicate it for each new blog post.
+This ensures that students always begin with a structured framework, allowing them to focus on content development rather than formatting.

 To duplicate the template:

-- Rename the duplicated page according to the new blog post title.
+• Rename the duplicated page to match the new blog post title.

 This streamlined process saves time and maintains consistency across multiple posts.